 Also, installations within the 80 kWh threshold are typical among C-46 contractors in the construction business.
-C-46 contractors (holding no "A," "B," or "C-10" license) installed approximately 1,800 solar-paired BESS systems between 2015 and 2020.
-The number of solar-paired BESS installed in California increased substantially in recent years and demand for BESS is expected to continue because of utility power outages in California and the need to meet California's clean energy goals.
-However, the average size of C-46 contractor installations was fairly small, between 5.2 and 6.6 kilowatts (kw), within the 80 kWh threshold recommended in this report.
+C-46 contractors (holding no "A," "B," or "C-10" license) installed approximately 1,800 solar-paired BESS systems between 2015 and 2020.35 The number of solar-paired BESS installed in California increased substantially in recent years and demand for BESS is expected to continue because of utility power outages in California and the need to meet California's clean energy goals.36 However, the average size of C-46 contractor installations was fairly small, between 5.2 and 6.6 kilowatts (kw),37 within the 80 kWh threshold recommended in this report.38 a.
+Within an 80 kWh threshold, the available evidence does not demonstrate increased incidents of consumer harm based on the classification type of the installer.